terminatorul/xref-tag/README.md

   Configures the build environment with variables to run `cscope` command, available from http://cscope.sourceforge.net/ and from most Linux distributions.

-    Ex. installation for Ubuntu `apt install cscope`
+    Ex. installation for Ubuntu Linux: `apt install cscope`

   By default cscope version 15.8b is expected.

   According to the documentation `cscope` command is meant to reference and navigate `C` source code, but it is known to still work with `C++` for most uses, so this tool will pass `C++` source file to the command.

   Builders:
-    - xref = **CScopeXRef**('xreffile', [ targets... ])
+    - xref = **CScopeXRef**('xref-file', [ targets... ])

-      The `xreffile` will be generated with `cscope` command, with references to symbols in the source files.
-Passing the `xreffile` is optional, if not given the default will be `cscope.out` in the local `SConscript` directory.
-An additional `namefile` will be created in the same directory named `cscope.files` by default, holding the same list of files that was used to generate the `xreffile`.
-This file is later used by `cscope` command to keep the `xreffile` up-to-date next time it is needed.
-But in order to properly detect changes in `#include` lines, it is recommended to always use SConstruct to build the `xreffile` target again, in order to update it.
-Two more files, `cscope.out.in` and `csope.out.po` are placed in the same directory, to hold an additional inverted index that will speed up symbol look-ups.
+      The `xref-file` will be generated with `cscope` command, with references to symbols in the source files.
+Passing the `xref-file` is optional, if not given the default will is `cscope.out` in the local `SConscript` directory.
+An additional `namefile` will be created in the same directory named `cscope.files` by default, holding list of files used to generate the `xref-file`.
+This file is later needed by `cscope` and is used to keep the `xref-file` up-to-date next on each `cscope` invocation.
+But in order to detect changes to `#include` directories, it is recommended to use SConstruct to update the `xref-file`.
+If using another name for the `namefile` (not the default of `cscope.files`), you should use the `-f` flag to `cscope` whenever you invoke it, interactively or in single-query (command line) mode.

+      Two more files, `cscope.out.in` and `csope.out.po` are placed in the same directory as `cscope.out`, to hold an additional inverted index that will speed up symbol look-ups.

-      All source dependencies for the given `targets...` will be enumerated and passed to the `cscope` command for building the cross-reference.
-You can also give source files as `targets...`, but scanning for nested `#include`s will be limited, as the file is not compiled, so doing so is not recommended.
+      Source dependencies for given `targets...` will be enumerated and passed to the `cscope`.
+You can give source files as `targets...`, but scanning for nested `#include`s will not be the same, as the file is not compiled, so you should avoid this usage when possible.

-      To guarantee that all dependency `#include`s are known, including system headers, add the '**xref-tag.gcc-dep**' tool (see bellow) to the same SCons build environment.
+      To ensure that all dependency `#include`s are parsed, with system headers, load the '**xref-tag.gcc-dep**' tool (see bellow) in the SCons build environment.
 This will append `gcc` and `g++` command options to always output the list of `#include` dependencies when source files are compiled.
 With this mechanism however you will need to run tag generation a second time after the first build and after any `#include` line changes in a